sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Open this directory by VS Code, there is something for you to modify.
 Ok, I know you probably don't have that much patience now, so I have a modified version available [here](./Inkscape-setting/Inkscape-figure-manager/).
 Just replace the whole directory with mine, and you're good to go.

+> Notice that the directory in this repo is named `Inkscape-figure-manager`, while in your system, it should be `inkscapefigures`.

 <details>
 <summary><h4>Detail Explanation</h></summary>